andrisLaduzans/React-Native-CLI-Typescript-Blog/posts/part1_TS+Storybook.md

 after that is done you can skip `expo install`, you can skip `Ignite install`, go to https://reactnative.dev/docs/typescript#adding-typescript-to-an-existing-project</br>
 and **skip 1. step**, you dont need that, since you already installed ts template.</br>
-go to step 2. open your `tsconfig.json` file, located in root of your newly created project, delete all content in `tsconfig.json` and replace it with the code from the docs.
+go to step 2. open your `tsconfig.json` file, located in `root` (base directory of whole project containing `index.js`, `node_modules`, various config files, etc) of your newly created project, delete all content in `tsconfig.json` and replace it with the code from the docs.

 _tsconfig.json_